 - Leverage your data.

-The success of your future fundraising depends on how you cultivate relationships with your attendees.
+The success of your future fundraising and donor retention depends on how you cultivate relationships with your attendees.
 Let’s take a closer look at some successful fundraising ideas for nonprofits.

 1. Use auction software.